 How to Define Distribution and Delivery in Your Business Plan

-The distribution and delivery section in your business plan is all about how you get your products and services into your customers’ hands.
+Distribution and delivery is an important part of your business plan.
+How you get your products and services into your customers’ hands is what distribution and delivery is all about.
 Not all businesses are equally concerned with distribution and delivery systems, of course.

-A telephone, e-mail access, and a means for personal transportation may be the extent of your distribution and delivery needs, for example, if you’re a psychologist whose clients come to your office for counseling, or if you run a freelance design business or a dog-walking service.
+For example, phone and e-mail access, along with a means for personal transportation, may be the extent of your distribution and delivery needs if you’re a psychologist whose clients come to your office for counseling, or if you run a freelance design business or a dog-walking service.

 For some businesses, however, capabilities in distribution and delivery are important, if not downright critical, to success.
 Consider these examples:

 Every time the holiday season rolls around, catalog companies and online retailers face the same nail-biting challenge: how to ensure that customer orders reach their destinations in time for the big day.
 Some retailers absorb overnight express delivery costs in order to meet promises.
-A few companies have seen their reputations plummet — and their customers disappear — when they haven’t been able to get deliveries out on time.
+A few companies have seen their reputations plummet — and their customers disappear — when they’ve missed delivery deadlines.

-One of the biggest challenges for a new magazine is getting distributors to give the magazine valuable shelf space on newsstands.
+One of the biggest challenges for new product marketers is getting valuable shelf space in retail outlets.
 The same goes for food manufacturers.
-With grocery store aisles already overcrowded with thousands of products, achieving shelf space for a new breakfast cereal or snack chip is a tall hurdle to clear.
+With grocery store aisles already overcrowded with thousands of products, achieving store visibility for a new breakfast cereal or snack chip is a tall hurdle to clear.

-Assess the importance of distribution and delivery to your business success by filling out the Distribution and Delivery Survey shown.
+Assess the importance of distribution and delivery to your business success by filling out the Distribution and Delivery Survey.
 Be as specific as you can.
 Flag areas where you need to track down more information and then do the necessary research.

 Include all costs involved with product distribution and delivery — including warehouse space, transportation, shelf space allocations, product returns, and other necessary expenses.

-Consider how you can use distribution and delivery to your competitive advantage.
-Look for ways that you can excel over competitors by offering home delivery, subscription delivery, online service, or other ways that fit the realities of your product and the desires of your customer.
+Consider how you can use distribution and delivery to your competitive advantage, for instance by offering home delivery, subscription delivery, online service, or other approaches that fit the realities of your product and the desires of your customers.

-View distribution as an expansion strategy, looking for new distribution channels — new paths that your products can follow from your company into your customers’ hands — as a way to expand into new markets.
-Offering your products online, for example, or through new distributor or retailer relationships are ways to open new distribution channels.
+View distribution as an expansion strategy, looking for new distribution channels — new paths that your products follow from your company into your customers’ hands — as a way to expand into new markets.
+Offering your products online, for example, or through new distributor or retailer relationships, allow your business to open new distribution channels.